astra-vision/PaSCo/README.md

 ## 3.2.
 KITTI-360

 # 4. Training and evaluation
 ## 4.1.
-Training PaSCo w/o MIMO
+PaSCo w/o MIMO
+## 4.1.1 Training
 > [!NOTE]
 > The generated instance label is assumed to be stored in os.path.join(preprocess_root, "instance_labels_v2")
+1. Change the `dataset_preprocess_root` and `dataset_root` to the preprocess and raw data folder respectively.
+2. The `log_dir` is the folder to store the training logs and checkpoints.

-1. Run the following command to train PaSCo w/o MIMO with batchsize of 2 on 2 V100-32G GPUs (1 item per GPU):
+3. Run the following command to train PaSCo w/o MIMO with batchsize of 2 on 2 V100-32G GPUs (1 item per GPU):

       ```
       cd PaSCo/